chris-armstrong/dynaglue/README.md

 ## Getting Started

-A comprehensive [Getting Started Guide](https://www.chrisarmstrong.dev/posts/dynaglue-getting-started-guide) is available explaining how to install and use dynaglue in a new project as well as all its current features.
+A comprehensive [Getting Started Guide](https://www.chrisarmstrong.dev/posts/dynaglue-getting-started-guide) is available explaining how to install and use dynaglue in a new project as well as all its current features (note it currently references the AWS v2 SDK - the current version requires AWS SDK v3).

 See the [examples directory](https://github.com/chris-armstrong/dynaglue/tree/master/examples) for a more concise overview of its features in action.